jaymandz/dost-asti-hrlite-payroll-docs/fund-cluster/index.rst

    Cluster.
 You can change it into anything you wish.
 3. Click on the *Submit* button once done.

-The Fund Cluster will have a new description in the table.
+A success notification will appear on the bottom right, and the Fund Cluster will have a new description in the table.
 Its last updated date (shown under the *As of* column) will also have changed.

 How to delete a Fund Cluster
 ----------------------------